-- a A matter personal to a member of staff that is being considered by a meeting of [Council] OR [the Staffing Committee] OR [the Staffing sub-committee] is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of [the Staffing committee] OR [the Staffing sub-committee] or, if he is not available, the vice-chairman (if there is one) of [the Staffing committee] OR [the Staffing sub-committee] of absence occasioned by illness or other reason and that person shall report such absence to [the Staffing committee] OR [the Staffing sub-committee] at its next meeting. - The chairman of [the Staffing committee] OR [the Staffing sub-committee] or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the member of staff's job title].
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by [the Staffing committee] OR [the Staffing subcommittee]. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of [the Staffing committee] OR [the Staffing sub-committee] or in his absence, the vice-chairman of [the Staffing committee] OR [the Staffing sub-committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of [the Staffing committee] OR [the Staffing sub-committee]. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chairman or vice-chairman of [the Staffing committee] OR [the Staffing sub-committee], this shall be communicated to another member of [the Staffing committee] OR [the Staffing sub-committee], which shall be reported back and progressed by resolution of [the Staffing committee] OR [the Staffing sub-committee]. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of the Finance and General Purposes Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the chair of NPC or in his absence, the vice-chair shall upon a resolution coduct a review of the performance and annual appraisal of the work of the Clerk.
+The reviews and appraisal shall be reported to the Fiance and General Purposes Committee. - The chair of the Finance and General Purposes committee will conduct a review of the performance and annual appraisal of the work of.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Finace General and Fiance committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff or other members of staff)shall contact the chair of Finance and General Purposes committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance and General Purposes committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the member of staff's job title relates to the chair or vice-chair of the Finance and General and Purpoes committee, this shall be communicated to another member of the Finance and General Purposes committee OR to the Full Council which shall be reported back and progressed by resolution of the Full Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).